PaddlePaddle/PaddleSpeech/docs/source/install.md

 - PaddlePaddle latest version (please refer to the [Installation Guide] (https://www.paddlepaddle.org.cn/documentation/docs/en/beginners_guide/index_en.html))
 - C++ compilation environment
 - Hip: For Linux and Mac, do not use command `sh` instead of command `bash` in installation document.
+- Hip: We recommand you to install `paddlepaddle` from 'https://mirror.baidu.com/pypi/simple' and install `paddlespeech` from 'https://pypi.tuna.tsinghua.edu.cn/simple'.

 ## Easy: Get the Basic Function (Support Linux, Mac, and Windows)
 - If you are newer to `PaddleSpeech` and want to experience it easily without your machine.
 We recommend you to use [AI Studio](https://aistudio.baidu.com/aistudio/index) to experience it.
 There is a step-by-step tutorial for `PaddleSpeech` and you can use the basic function of `PaddleSpeech` with a free machine.